OpenAPI Generics for Spring Boot

 Community

-OpenAPI Generics is released under the MIT License.
+OpenAPI Generics is open source under the MIT License.